Pam Grier: Personal life

-Grier lives on a ranch in Colorado.

-Grier met the basketball player Ferdinand Lewis (Lew) Alcindor before he became a Muslim; soon after they began dating, he converted to Islam and changed his name to Kareem Abdul-Jabbar.
-Abdul-Jabbar proposed to Grier, but gave her an ultimatum to convert to Islam.
-He said, "If you don't commit to me today, I'm getting married at 2 this afternoon.
-She's a converted Muslim, and she's been prepared for me," adding, "once you become Muslim, you might appreciate another wife."
-Grier declined, so he got married that day.
+Grier met basketball player Ferdinand Lewis (Lew) Alcindor in 1969.
+Early in their relationship, he converted to Islam and changed his name to Kareem Abdul-Jabbar.
+Abdul-Jabbar proposed to Grier on the condition that she immediately convert to Islam.
+Grier refused, and he married a different woman that day.

 Grier met the comedian Freddie Prinze while promoting her film Coffy in 1973.
 They began a relationship and considered marriage.
 Prinze wanted her to have his baby, but she was reluctant due to his history of depression and drug addiction.
-They remained in touch after she left him.
+They remained in touch after their break-up.
 She was one of the last people Prinze spoke to before he died in 1977.

-Grier met the comedian Richard Pryor through her relationship with Prinze, but they did not begin dating until they were both cast in Greased Lightning.
-She helped Pryor learn to read and tried to help him with his drug addiction.
+Grier met the comedian Richard Pryor through her relationship with Prinze; they began dating after they were both cast in 1977's Greased Lightning.
+She helped Pryor learn to read and tried to extricate him from drug abuse.
 After six months of sobriety, he relapsed.
 In her memoir, Grier described how her sexual relationship with Pryor caused cocaine to enter her system.
 Grier confronted Pryor about protecting her health, but he refused to use a condom.
 Pryor married Deborah McGuire while dating Grier in 1977.

-Grier was formerly romantically linked to Jimmie “Big Wheel" Wheeler, a famous boxing promoter, Soul Train host Don Cornelius and basketball player Wilt Chamberlain.
+Grier was formerly romantically linked to Jimmie "Big Wheel" Wheeler, a famous boxing promoter, and Soul Train host Don Cornelius.
 In 1998, Grier was engaged to RCA Records executive Kevin Evans, but the engagement ended in 1999.

-Grier was diagnosed with stage-four cervical cancer in 1988, and was told she had 18 months to live.
-Through vigorous treatment she made a recovery and has been in remission.
+Grier was diagnosed with stage four cervical cancer in 1988, and was told she had 18 months to live.
+Through vigorous treatment, she recovered and has since been in remission.

+Grier lives on a ranch in Santa Fe, New Mexico.

+Although she is close with actor and Protestant minister Rosey Grier, she denies the rumor that they are related.

+Honors and awards

+For her the culture-shaping effect of cultural contributions made throughout her career, Grier was recognized with a lifetime achievement award at the 2024 Toronto Black Film Festival.

+For Valentine's Day 2024, Quentin Tarantino paid homage to Grier with the opening of a Los Feliz coffee shop, carrying the namesake of the 1973 American-culture-shaping character she famously portrayed in Coffy.